Francisco Largo Caballero

-Francisco Largo Caballero (15 October 1869 – 23 March 1946) was a Spanish politician and trade unionist.
+Francisco Largo Caballero (15 October 1869 – 23 March 1946) was a Spanish politician and trade unionist who served as the prime minister of the Second Spanish Republic during the Spanish Civil War.
 He was one of the historic leaders of the Spanish Socialist Workers' Party (PSOE) and of the Workers' General Union (UGT).
-In 1936 and 1937 Caballero served as the Prime Minister of the Second Spanish Republic during the Spanish Civil War.
+Although he entered politics as a moderate leftist, after the 1933 general election in which the conservative CEDA party won the majority, he took a more radical turn and began to advocate for a socialist revolution, materialized with the failed Revolution of 1934 in Asturias.

-Biography
+After the victory of the Popular Front in the 1936 Spanish general election and following the July coup, Caballero served as prime minister of Spain during the Spanish Civil War from 4 September 1936 until 17 May 1937.
+Exiled in France following the Republican defeat in 1939, Caballero was imprisoned in the Sachsenhausen concentration camp after the Nazi invasion of France.

-Early years
+Early life

 Born in Madrid, as a young man he made his living stuccoing walls.
 He participated in a construction workers strike in 1890 and joined the PSOE in 1894.
-Upon the death in 1925 of party founder Pablo Iglesias, he succeeded him as head of the party and of the UGT.
+Upon the death in 1925 of party founder Pablo Iglesias, Largo Caballero became head of the party and of the UGT.

 Political career

-Moderate in his positions at the beginning of his political life, he advocated maintaining a degree of UGT cooperation with the dictatorial government of General Miguel Primo de Rivera, which permitted the union to continue functioning under his military dictatorship (that lasted from 1923 to 1930).
-This was the start of his political conflict with Indalecio Prieto, who opposed all collaboration with the dictatorial regime.
+Moderate in his positions at the beginning of his political life, he advocated maintaining a degree of UGT cooperation with the dictatorial government of General Miguel Primo de Rivera, which permitted the union to continue functioning under his military dictatorship (which lasted from 1923 to 1930).
+This cooperation was the start of Largo Caballero's political conflict with Indalecio Prieto, who opposed all collaboration with Primo de Rivera.

-He was Minister of Labor Relations between 1931 and 1933, in the first governments of the Second Spanish Republic, headed by Niceto Alcalá-Zamora, and in that of his successor Manuel Azaña.
+Largo Caballero was Minister of Labor Relations between 1931 and 1933 in the first governments of the Second Spanish Republic, headed by Niceto Alcalá-Zamora, and in that of his successor Manuel Azaña.
 Caballero attempted to improve the conditions of landless labourers (braceros) in the rural south.
 On 28 April 1931 he introduced a decree of municipal boundaries to prevent the importation of foreign labour while there remained unemployed workers within the municipality.
 In May he established mixed juries (jurados mixtos) to arbitrate in agrarian labour disputes, and introduced an eight-hour working day in the countryside.
 Alongside these, a decree on obligatory cultivation prevented owners from using their land however they wanted.
 He enjoyed great popularity among the masses of workers, who saw their own austere existences reflected in his way of life.